OWASP/www-project-cyber-controls-matrix/index.md

 Per the open license, all of the paragraphs within the License, Copyright & Trademarks, and Disclaimer & Limitations sections must be included as full attribution -- including the links in parenthesis, as functional or non-functional -- with, but not limited to: any written / electronic distribution, creation, content, output, or product; documentation; repository; webpage; software; or any other distribution, creation, content, output, or product that incorporates any part or whole of the OWASP Cyber Controls Matrix (OCCM) or associated content.

-Partial exception is made for online postings and blog entries (personal or commercial), whose attribution must at minimum make mention of the "OWASP Cyber Controls Matrix (OCCM)".
-Mention of the website "https://cybercontrolsmatrix.com", the creator "Eric Bragger", and any other core team members is highly encouraged and appreciated.
+Partial exception is made for online postings and blog entries (personal or commercial), whose attribution must at minimum mention the "OWASP Cyber Controls Matrix (OCCM)" and its website "https://cybercontrolsmatrix.com".
+Further mention of the creator "Eric Bragger" and any listed core team members is highly encouraged and appreciated.

-Partial exception is made for commercial articles, white papers, documentation, and sales collateral; whose attribution must at minimum include the first paragraph in the Copyright & Trademarks section.
+Partial exception is made for commercial articles, white papers, documentation, and sales collateral; whose attribution must at minimum contain the first paragraph of the Copyright & Trademarks section -- including the links in parenthesis, as functional or non-functional.

 #### License